 ONE 51” x 21” rectangle for the center of the scarf

 TWO 21” x 21” squares for the ruffled ends

-NOTE: Many of the Embrace Double Gauze designs have lovely random motifs, so you can simply make straight cuts and you’re good to go.
-If you use a motif that is more directional (such as our sample in the Stem to Stem) or wish to feature a particular part of a design, you may want to buy ¼ yard extra to allow you to be able to fussy cut the main center panel.
+NOTE: Many of the Embrace® Double Gauze designs have lovely random motifs, so you can simply make straight cuts and you’re good to go.
+If you use a motif that is more directional (such as our sample with the arrows) or wish to feature a particular part of a design, you may want to buy ¼ yard extra to allow you to be able to fussy cut the main center panel.
 Center your chosen part of the motif, measuring both top to bottom and side to side and remembering that our design has a seam at the center back, which means it must truly be centered in both directions.

 At Your Sewing Machine & Ironing Board

 - Fold the main fabric piece in half, right sides together, so it now measures 51″ x 10½”.
 Pin in place to form a long tube.